paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ## Custom Assets as Event Sources
 The first significant departure from ScriptableObject that CustomAsset provides is the ability to act as an event source.

-Primitive custom assets (trigger, boolean, integer, float and string) are extremely easy to use.
+Primitive custom assets (trigger, boolean, integer, float and string) are easy to use.
 Drag a reference using the Unity editor into any MonoBehaviour or CustomEvent that needs to access or update them.

 Listeners (described below) also need a reference.
 They register for changing events.
 The event fires when and only when the custom asset changes.